Large Language Models Can Infer Psychological Dispositions of Social Media Users: Results

 We first explored the extent to which any observed group differences in inferred personality traits across men and women aligned with those observed in self-reports.
 As Figure \ref{fig:fig_meandiff} shows, women tend to score significantly higher in Agreeableness (t=2.31; p=.021) and Neuroticism (t.=6.53; p<.001) when these traits are measured using questionnaires.
 In contrast, women scored significantly higher in Openness (t$_{GPT3.5}$= 3.42, p$_{GPT3.5}$< .001; t$_{GPT4}$= 2.72, p$_{GPT4}$= .007), Conscientiousness (t$_{GPT3.5}$= 5.28, p$_{GPT3.5}$< .001; t$_{GPT4}$= 5.73, p$_{GPT4}$< .001), Extraversion (t$_{GPT3.5}$= 5.21, p$_{GPT3.5}$< .001; t$_{GPT4}$= 7.25, p$_{GPT4}$< .001), and Agreeableness (t$_{GPT3.5}$= 13.53, p$_{GPT3.5}$< .001; t$_{GPT4}$= 13.63, p$_{GPT4}$< .001) when these traits were inferred by ChatGPT models, with no significant differences found for Neuroticism.
 This finding offers initial evidence for potential gender biases in the personality inferences made by LLMs (see Figure \ref{fig:fig_meandiff}).

-To further explore these potential biases, we analyzed the residuals between inferred scores and self-reported scores as an indication of how well GPT is able to represent the personality traits of male and female users (see Table 1).
+To further explore these potential biases, we analyzed the residuals between inferred scores and self-reported scores as an indication of how well GPT is able to represent the personality traits of male and female users.
 The findings suggest that GPT’s personality inferences are less accurate for men than women.
 First, we observed larger absolute residuals for male users in Conscientiousness (t$_{GPT3.5}$= -3.53, p$_{GPT3.5}$< .001; t$_{GPT4}$= -4.48, p$_{GPT4}$< .001), Agreeableness (t$_{GPT3.5}$= -9.22, p$_{GPT3.5}$< .001; t$_{GPT4}$= -5.22, p$_{GPT4}$< .001), and Neuroticism (t$_{GPT3.5}$= -4.55, p$_{GPT3.5}$< .001; t$_{GPT4}$= -2.39, p$_{GPT4}$= .017) across both GPT models, indicating lower accuracy on these traits for men.
 Additionally, we found larger residuals for male users for GPT-3.5 in Openness (t$_{GPT3.5}$= -3.84, p$_{GPT3.5}$< .001; t$_{GPT4}$= -0.92, p$_{GPT4}$= .357) and larger residuals for female users in Extraversion for GPT-4 (t$_{GPT3.5}$= -1.36, p$_{GPT3.5}$< .173; t$_{GPT4}$= 3.12, p$_{GPT4}$= .002).
 For a visual representation, please refer to Figure \ref{fig:fig_resdiff}).
+Detailed statistics can be found in S4.

 Taken together, the findings suggest that GPT’s personality inferences are less accurate for men than women.
 Notably, however, these biases seem to be limited to the absolute measures of accuracy and do not necessarily translate to GPT’s ability to make inferences about men’s relative personality levels.
-That is when computing Pearson correlations within gender groups, we did not observe any significant difference in the magnitude of these correlations.
+That is, when computing Pearson correlations within gender groups, we did not observe any significant difference in the magnitude of these correlations.
 Similarly, controlling for gender in the overall correlations between self-reported and inferred personality scores by z-standardizing inferred scores within each gender group did not yield correlations significantly different from those obtained before.